robinhouston/maxharlow-tutorials/working-with-geographical-data/README.md

 This uses `toposimplify`, again from the `topojson` tools.
 We pass it the argument `--planar-area 2`, which indicates the amount we want our map simplified -- bigger numbers mean more simplification, so smaler files, but less precise geometry.

+>>> todo -- check that 2 is the value we want -- and larger number == simpler, or vice-versa?!

 List the files in your project folder, so we can see how much that has reduced the size of our data.

 *(Step 9)*